drlippman/IMathAS/readme.md

 If allowing guest logins:
 - `/util/deloldguests.php`:  Run about once a day (once for every 50 guests)

+To cleanup old unused student accounts:
+- `/util/deloldstus.php`:  Run about once a day or longer (once for 1000 accounts)

 If using a scheduled web call, you'll need to define:
 - `$CFG['cleanup']['authcode']`:  define this and pass it in the query string, like `runcoursecleanup.php?authcode=####`